Reading

 Summary

 A reading space is defined by consistency and comfort, not square footage.
-One shelf and one chair can transform your reading habits.
+One small shelf, one chair, and a reading light - start with these three and build your own reading sanctuary.
+When the environment changes, behavior naturally follows.

 Related articles